kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

   - "/blog/2020-05-28-kyma-website"
 ---

 Our website has many "fathers" who have maintained it ever since it was born out of the burning need for a homepage for our soon-to-be-open-sourced Kyma.
 It has evolved in time, in an agile spirit, extended with new views and features that were added whenever the need arose or an idea for improvement popped into our heads.
 As much as we love it, we realize it might seem a bit complex, especially for those who contribute to it for the first time.
-That's why we use this post to explain which tools we decided to use, how the website is built, and where all the sources sit — all this aiming to "tame the beast" and bring it a bit closer to you.
+That is why we wrote this post to explain which tools we decided to use, how the website is built, and where all the sources sit — all this aiming to "tame the beast" and bring it a bit closer to you.

 <!-- overview -->